AnnaDodson/hacktoberfest-website/contributing.md

 Woohoo, you're all ready!
 Follow the instructions in the README to get the site up and running locally.

 ## Adding a Blog Post
 To add a post, create a file under the `_posts/` directory.
-Name the file with the date and title like so:
+Name the file with the date and title like so `YYYY-MM-DD-title`:

 ```
 _posts/2018-10-01-my-epic-post-title.md